by Carrie Wilkinson

 The petition, filed by the Oklahoma Department of Corrections, Oklahoma County Sheriff John Whetsel and the Oklahoma Sheriffs’ Association, alleges that the Order exceeds the FCC’s statutory authority to prevent unfair practices and ignores evidence of the costs that correctional facilities incur when providing phone services to prisoners.
 The petitioners have asked the appellate court to set aside and enjoin enforcement of the FCC’s Order.

 As previously reported in Prison Legal News, the Order, set to take effect in all state and federal prisons on March 17, 2016 and in all other detention facilities nationwide on June 15, 2016, establishes a rate cap of $0.11/min. for debit and prepaid calls made from state and federal prisons and $0.14-$0.22/min. for debit and prepaid calls from local detention facilities based on their population size.
-Collect calls will initially be capped at higher amounts ...
+Collect calls will initially be capped at higher amounts and phased ...

 Breaking News!
 FCC Votes to Further Reform Prison Phone Industry